awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. Your new role appears on the list of available roles\.
 Choose the new role's name to view the details, paying special note to the link URL that is provided\.
 Give this URL to users in the member account who need to access the role\.
 Also make note of the **Role ARN** because you need this in step 11\.

-1. Sign in to the Identity and Access Management \(IAM\) console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 This time, sign in as a user in the master account who has permissions to create policies and assign the policies to users or groups\.

 1. Navigate to **Policies**, and then choose **Create Policy**\.
 **Note**
 This example shows how to create a policy and attach it to a group\.
 If you already created this policy for other accounts, you can skip to step 19\.

 1. For **Service**, choose **STS**\.

-1. For **Actions**, start typing **AssumeRole** in the **Filter** box, and then check the box next to it when it appears\.
+1. For **Actions**, start typing **AssumeRole** in the **Filter** box, and then select the check box next to it when it appears\.

 1. Choose **Resources**, ensure that **Specific** is selected, and then choose **Add ARN**\.

-1. Type your AWS account ID number, and then type the name of the role that you previously created in steps 1 \- 9\.
+1. Type your AWS account ID number, and then type the name of the role that you previously created in steps 1–9\.

 1. If you are granting permission to assume the role in multiple member accounts, repeats steps 14 and 15 for each account\.